tempesta-tech/tempesta/tempesta_fw/t/README.md

 We also trying to keep things simple here.
 Each test is a separate `.py` file under the `functional/` directory.
 It is executed linearly as a script without usual complicated stuff like organizing tests into classes that represents suites.
 Every test is a separate program that executes whatever it likes to.
 To run a test, just execute the corresponding `.py` file.

-A shared testing framework is located at `test.py`.
-It does all the dirty job of initializing Tempesta, starting the back-end HTTP server, sending packets via sockets, etc. All tests should import this module.
+A bunch of shared helper utils is located in the `functional/helpers` subdirectory.
+They do all the dirty job of initializing Tempesta, starting the back-end HTTP server, sending packets via sockets, etc.

 Also there is a script that runs all tests: `run_all_tests.sh`.
 It simply enumerates all those separate test scripts.
 In contrast to unit tests, the script should be executed when Tempesta FW is not running.